datacentricdesign/iob22/ide.md

 ![](assets/images/run_example_4.png)

-In the terminal, you will see that, it ask for your name.
+In the terminal, you will see that, it asks for your name.
 Write it down and press Enter/return.
 Observe the terminal output!

 ![](assets/images/run_example_5.png)

 ## Edit Code

-While writing pieces of code, you will often make mistakes.
-Either in term of spelling or programming syntax.
+While writing pieces of code, we often make mistakes in the form of spelling or programming syntax.
+The editor is here to help and highlight some of these mistakes.

-However, thanks to this intelligent IDE editor, you can actually be aware about the mistakes while writing code.

 For example, let's say we have made a spelling mistake while adding another print statement.

-The IDE will mark & show this error with red lines.
-And If you move your cursor on this red line, it will also show a short description about the error.
+The editor will signal this error with red lines.
+If you move your cursor on this red line, it will also show a short description of this error.

 ![Syntax highlighting](assets/images/code_error.png)

 ## Organise Files

 While writing code, many times you need to organise some piece of code in separated file or folder.
-You can do that by creating a new file / folder from the file explorer.
+You can do that by creating a new file/folder from the file explorer.

 ![creating new file](assets/images/create_new_file.png)